djalbat/murmuration/README.md

 };
 ```

-If successful, the `error` argument of the callback will be falsey and a connection object will be returned, otherwise the `error` argument will be truthy.
-Details of the format of the `configuration` object can be found in the configuration subsections of specific package readme files.
+If successful, the `error` argument of the callback will be falsey and a `connection` object will be returned, otherwise the `error` argument will be truthy.
+Details of the format of the `configuration` object can be found in the configuration subsections of the specific package readme files.

 ### Logging

-Ideally you should include `log` property in the `configuration` object of the following form:
+Ideally you should add a `log` property to the `configuration` referencing an object of the following form:

 ```
 const log = {